 The architecture design process is a problem-solving process.
 The critical first step in solving a problem is to define that problem clearly.
 This may sound simple and conceptually speaking, it is.
 However, every architectural problem is complicated by a number of variables.
 These variables include the client’s characteristics, users, physical constraints, and budget.
 It is complicated even further by legal and governing constraints.
 These are all variables that make each architectural problem a unique challenge for the designer.

-The approach to define, “the design problem,” is an analytical one.
+The approach to defining, “the design problem,” is an analytical one.
 It is to collect data, both technical and organizational, and then to organize and prioritize that data so that needs can be established.
 This process of problem definition is most successful when it is done in a participative manner including all stakeholders.
-This process yields the best consensus of the problem and subsequent acceptance of the solution.
+This process yields the best consensus on the problem and subsequent acceptance of the solution.

 BCA works to establish realistic goals and endeavors to balance needs with budget and space constraints.
 With a completed and accepted Design Program (problem statement), BCA develops solutions in stepped phases which provides the client input on every aspect of the final design.